Pin Input

 "use client"

-import { Button, Stack } from "@chakra-ui/react"
+import { Button, Field, PinInput, Stack } from "@chakra-ui/react"

-import { zodResolver } from "@hookform/resolvers/zod"
+import { standardSchemaResolver } from "@hookform/resolvers/standard-schema"

 import { Controller, useForm } from "react-hook-form"